 2. Nobody can feed your Pomeranians unless they live in the house.

-Then it’s your choice if you want to stick with one option or swap them, depending on who is visiting.
+Then it’s your choice to stick with one option or swap them, depending on who is visiting.
 These simple rules will keep your Pomeranians safe from harm.

 Can Pomeranians Become Spoiled Dogs?

-While some dogs may only want human food, they need dog food as well.
-There are lots of vitamins, minerals and other nutrients within dog food that helps keep a dog healthy.
-Human food may have some of them but in different levels or may not have them at all.
+While some dogs may only want human food, they also need dog food.
+Many vitamins, minerals, and other nutrients in dog food help keep a dog healthy.
+Human food may have some but at different levels or may not have them at all.

 Give Your Pom The Best Quality Pomeranian Dog Food